GCDigitalFellows/gcdrb/README.md

  2. `cd gcdrb`
  3. `npm install && bower install && bundle install`
  4. Clean your room.
 Or something.
 It's going to take a minute to download and install all of the dependencies
- 5. If any of the previous commands failed, try running them again.
+ 5. If any of the previous commands failed, try running them again individually.
 The npm command sometimes needs to be run multiple times to catch all of the dependencies.

 ## Run the Site Locally